bitsIOsupport/TA-phantom_internal/TA-phantom_internal/README.txt

+This app is used to collect local phantom logs on a phantom instance and provides basic parsing: https://my.phantom.us/kb/69/

+To install an universal forwarder on a Phantom instance follow this guide (note this must use non-standard ports as outlined in the KB article): https://my.phantom.us/kb/105/

+This app also utilizes parsing avilable in these apps, you must follow the docs to install these in the environment.
 Requires NGINX TA for Web Parsing: https://splunkbase.splunk.com/app/3258/ Requires AuditD TA for Audit Parsing: https://splunkbase.splunk.com/app/4232/

+Install TA-phantom_internal on indexers and search heads.

-Rename inputs.conf.template to inputs.conf and place into local folder.
-Add an index to each monitor stanza unless you want your data in main index.
+To collect logs, on your deployment server rename inputs.conf.template to inputs.conf and place into local folder.
+Add an index to each monitor stanza unless you want the data in the main index.
+Set disabled = false for any input you wish to enable.
+Deploy this out to the universal forwarder you installed above.

-This app collects logs documented here and provides basic parsing: https://my.phantom.us/kb/69/

 # Phantom Daemon Logs